erikng/blog.eriknicolasgomez.com/_posts/2017-03-08-Custom DEP Part 2 Creating a custom package and deploying Munki.md

 ```
 - You cannot have nested distribution packages!

 6. Create your postinstall script.
-Save this file as `postinstall` `./munki-pkg/munki_config/scripts .
-This will example will configure the SoftwareRepoURL for munki.
+Save this file as `postinstall` in `./munki-pkg/munki_config/scripts` .
+This example will configure the SoftwareRepoURL for munki.
 Adapt as needed.

 ```bash
 #!/bin/sh